ejarvinen/ejarvinen/README.md

 - :apple: Software developer by day, grocery store clerk by night
 - :woman_technologist: Working on finishing 42 school curriculum and exploring tools and technologies beyond C & C++
+- :penguin: On my free time I like to install and play with different Linux distros
 - :fast_forward: Find out more and connect with me: [![Linkedin Badge](https://img.shields.io/badge/-ejarvine-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ejarvine/)

 ---